esaulpaugh/headlong-experimental/README.md

 * Keccak
 * hexadecimal

-headlong depends on gson v2.8.9.
+headlong depends on gson v2.10.1 for the abi package.
 Test suite should take less than one minute to run.
 Test packages require junit.
-Jar size is ~116 KiB.
+Jar size is ~128 KiB.
 Java 8+.

-See the wiki for more, such as TupleTypes, packed encoding (and decoding), and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki
+See the wiki for more, such as packed encoding (and decoding) and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0 terms